Project Info

 Facilitating a national red list

 Addressing this gap in assessments requires a collaborative and comprehensive nationwide approach.
-The Ministry of Environment, Forests and Climate Change, Govt. of India has taken up the challenge and proposed the formulation of a National Red List.
-To accomplish this nationwide task at a meaningful scale within a desirable time frame, apart from government agencies, resources must also be tapped from the network of universities, research institutions, and civil society (including the IUCN Species Survival Commission network in India).
-This effort requires a networking platform to connect experts and organisations and facilitate the involvement of entities such as Specialist Groups, Zoological Survey of India, Botanical Survey of India, Central Marine Fisheries Research Institute, Central Inland Fisheries Research Institute etc. engaged in these assessments.
+The Ministry of Environment, Forest and Climate Change, Govt. of India has taken up the challenge and proposed the formulation of a National Red List.
+To accomplish this nationwide task effectively and within a desirable timeframe, it is essential to mobilise resources not only from government agencies, but also from the broader network of universities, research institutions, and civil society organisations, including IUCN Species Survival Commission network in India.
+This effort requires a robust networking platform to connect experts and organisations and facilitate the involvement of entities such as Specialist Groups, Zoological Survey of India, Botanical Survey of India, Central Marine Fisheries Research Institute, Central Inland Fisheries Research Institute etc. engaged in these assessments.

 L-R-Mr. Vivek Menon (Executive Director WTI) and Prof. Jon Paul Rodriguez (Chair IUCN-SSC) sign the MoU for the first ever regional Center for Species Survival in India